eddie-knight/eddie-knight.github.io/content/post/nix_arc-signup.md

 author = "Eddie Knight"
 tags = ["book"]
 comments = false
-date = "2023-06-27"
+date = "2023-06-30"
 draft = false
 image = "images/nix_cover.png"
 verticalImage = true
 menu = ""
 share = false
-title = "Nix (Releasing July 2023)"
+title = "Nix (Rise of the Mechanocene, #1)"
 +++

-> Following the global wave of innovation on artificial intelligence, machine learning tools, and every possible variation of GPT driven chatbots...
-Ishmael has been propelled to Chief Technical Officer of Paragon Logic, the most ambitious technical organization of the 21st century.
->
-> But no one can anticipate the trouble that will come from the aspirations and momentum the company has gained on the international stage.
->
-> When cyber attacks and infiltrations start hitting Paragon Logic from every side, Ishmael must find a way to protect his company, himself, and his family from the repercussions of both corporate greed and political competition.

-Sign up to be part of the advanced reader campaign to get an early digital copy.

-### New Bonus!

-Active participants who sign up here before June 30th will get a free sticker pack _and_ an early access copy of the audiobook before it is available on Audible in mid-July!

-### Sign up to the Advanced Reader mailing list

-This form closes on June 30th!
+---

+Are you interested in learning more about how you can do the types of work Ishmael and his colleagues did at Paragon Logic?

+I am currently working on building educational content to help curious folks dive deeper into real-world technology in a way that can help you jumpstart or advance your tech career!

+If you'd like to be alerted as this content is developed, or just want to stay up to date with the series, sign up to my mailing list below!

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-071822.css" rel="stylesheet" type="text/css">